andrew/ultimate-awesome/README.md

 - [awesome-sentence-embedding](https://github.com/chaosgen/awesome-sentence-embedding) - A curated list of pretrained sentence and word embedding models.
 - [awesome-azure-skilling](https://github.com/chenjd/awesome-azure-skilling) - This repository is a collection of free resources and tips for those working with or learning about Azure. .
 - [fucking-awesome-graphql](https://github.com/correia-jpv/fucking-awesome-graphql) - Awesome list of GraphQL.
 With repository stars⭐ and forks🍴.
+- [fucking-awesome-java](https://github.com/correia-jpv/fucking-awesome-java) - A curated list of awesome frameworks, libraries and software for the Java programming language.
+With repository stars⭐ and forks🍴.
 - [fucking-awesome-R](https://github.com/Correia-jpv/fucking-awesome-R) - A curated list of awesome R packages, frameworks and software.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-redux](https://github.com/Correia-jpv/fucking-awesome-redux) - Awesome list of Redux examples and middlewares.
+With repository stars⭐ and forks🍴.
+- [fucking-awesome-ruby](https://github.com/correia-jpv/fucking-awesome-ruby) - 💎 A collection of awesome Ruby libraries, tools, frameworks and software.
 With repository stars⭐ and forks🍴.
 - [awesome-cryptoiq](https://github.com/Crypto-IQ/awesome-cryptoiq) - Cryptocurrency resources.
 - [awesome-vue](https://github.com/Cyanhall/awesome-vue) - Better Awesome Vue List with 🔥 Stars 🌐 Dependent Packages 📝 Last Commit.
 - [awesome-thesis-tools](https://github.com/cyberlytics/awesome-thesis-tools) - Werkzeuge zur Anfertigung von Abschlussarbeiten in Informatik/KI.